Sanuja91/Udacity-Deep-Reinforcement-Learning-Project-3-Collobaration-and-Competition/README.md

 ## Running the Agent

-Simply start up the notebook and run each cell
+Simply start up the Report.ipynb notebook and run each cell

 ## Solving the Environment